EVENTS

 Guy Yehuda (clarinet), Tasha Warren (bass clarinet), Meg Okura (violin), Dave Eggar (cello)

-World premiere of “Three Threads of Tekuma” by Okura, a suite for clarinet, bass clarinet, violin, and cello
+World premiere of “Three Threads of Tekuma” and a chamber adaptation of "JUBBERISH" by Okura, a suite for clarinet, bass clarinet, violin, and cello

 Smalls, New York, NY